bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 82°
+- 81°
-- Mostly Clear
+- Partly Cloudy
-- 72% humidity
+- 71% humidity
-- 5 mph wind
+- 7 mph wind
-- 26% cloud cover
+- 41% cloud cover
-- 36 AQI 🟩
+- 40 AQI 🟩
-- 0.28 inches of rain in the past 24 hours
+- 0.12 inches of rain in the past 24 hours
+- 0.07 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>